Parental alienation: Activism

 In late 2005, a Canadian activist named Sarvy Emo proposed that March 28 be designated Parental Alienation Awareness Day.
 The proposed date was later modified to April 25.
 The date has received some level of recognition, such as a 2006 proclamation by the Governor of Georgia recognizing April 25 as Parental Alienation Awareness Day, and its unofficial recognition by the Governor of Nevada in 2007.

+In 2025, on Parental Alienation Awareness Day, the organization PAPA (People Against Parental Alienation) planned a show of support for those impacted by parental alienation, by illuminating the Spinnaker Tower, Portsmouth in teal green.

 There are also organizations that actively oppose the use of the concept of parental alienation and the making of custody decisions based on this belief system.
 For example, the Center for Judicial Excellence argues against the use of the parental alienation argument in custody cases.
 In 2019 the American Professional Society on Abuse of Children (APSAC) posted on its website a recommendation against using the parental alienation concept or claiming that when a child rejects a parent, emotional abuse by the preferred parent has taken place.
 The Institute on Violence, Abuse, and Trauma (IVAT) devoted a three-hour session at its September 2019 meeting to arguments opposing the use of parental alienation concepts and related claims.